mathjax/MathJax-docs/options/input/mathml.rst

     MathJax = {
       mml: {
         parseAs: 'html',                     // or 'xml'
-        forceReparse: false,                 // true to serialize and reparse all MathML
+        forceReparse: false,                 // true to serialize and re-parse all MathML
         parseError: function (node) {        // function to process parsing errors this.error(this.adaptor.textContent(node).replace(/\n.*/g, ''));
         }